 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Signet on July 5, 2016 in paperback and has 360 pages.
+urban fantasy that was published by Signet on July 5, 2016 and has 360 pages.

 Third in the Souls of Fire urban fantasy series revolving around a phoenix couple and her lover in Melbourne, Australia.

 Kidnappings, ambush, lies, betrayals, blackmail by the cops, murders, and a heart-rending ending will keep you racing through the pages, for Arthur has concocted a nasty collection of bad guys with a horrible fate lying in wait in the form of that plague.
 As if that’s not enough, she’s holding a prophecy of even worse to come over us, er, I mean, over Em and her friends.

 And still, there is a sense of fun in the Souls of Fire series.
 Arthur keeps jolting us back and forth between the joy and the horror using first-person protagonist point-of-view from Em’s perspective.

 The major antagonist has some major power (for ill) and being Sam’s brother makes it all more poignant.
 It’s funny, but all things considered, Em and Rory are probably the least complicated of the major characters, at least when you compare them to Jackson and his life and network as well as Sam and the issues he’s facing.

 Arthur certainly weaves a lot in.
 I have to laugh at how Radcliffe’s ex-wife takes advantage…and it serves him right.
 Not at all funny are the various sindicati (and others) who are after Em and those virus research notes.
 And we thought human politics were bad.